Kisaro/extractor/README.md

 - **FileExtractor**: Find important files quickly, pressing enter will open the file with the default application, shift+enter opens its folder.
 You can specify important locations within the config.js.
 - **GoogleExtractor**: **_(Experimental, might disappear again)_** Show some information about your input based on Google Knowledge Graph.

+## Use
+Extractor will try to come up with appropriate data while you type, you can select different results with up/down arrows.
+Pressing Enter will perform a primary action on the result (e.g. opening a file or coping a calculation result to the clipboard), while some results might have a secondary action by pressing shift+enter (e.g. files won't open directly but open the folder they reside in).
+Upon successfully performing a primary action, Extractor will hide in the background to get out of the way.
+You can bring it back any time by using the global shortcut found in config.js (Alt+Space by default)

+Additionally, Extractor can be controlled using voice.
+The hotwort "hey", will bring it up and any word following will be entered.
+You can select a result by saying "up" and "down" and perform its primary action by saying "ok".

 ## Installation
 You will need to have git and npm installed to build the Extractor application.
 ```